finbourne/lusid-sdk-csharp/sdk/docs/ConfigurationRecipeApi.md

 <a id="listconfigurationrecipes"></a>
 # **ListConfigurationRecipes**
-> ResourceListOfGetRecipeResponse ListConfigurationRecipes (DateTimeOffset? asAt = null, string? filter = null, string? timelineScope = null, string? timelineCode = null, string? closedPeriodId = null)
+> ResourceListOfGetRecipeResponse ListConfigurationRecipes (DateTimeOffset? asAt = null, string? filter = null)

 ListConfigurationRecipes: List the set of Configuration Recipes